CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.4 emergency management.txt

 All emergency measures should be reviewed regularly or in the case of major changes to ensure that they are still respected and correctly implemented and that they are still capable of achieving the defined goals.

 It should be investigated whether technical measures were correctly implemented and configured and whether organizational measures are implemented effectively and efficiently.
-In the case of deviations, the causes of defects SHOULD be determined and improvement measures initiated.
+In case of deviations, the causes of defects SHOULD be determined and improvement measures initiated.
 This summary of results SHOULD be released by the management level.
 In addition, a process should be initiated that controls and monitors whether and how the improvement measures are implemented.
 In case of default, this SHOULD be escalated to the management level at an early stage.

 It should be determined in the institution's management how the review activities are coordinated.
 In particular, reviews carried out in the area of ​​auditing, IT, security management, information security management and emergency management SHOULD be coordinated.
 For this purpose, it should be regulated which measures are to be checked when and by whom.

 #### DER.4.A15 Assessment of the Efficiency of the Emergency Management System [Institutional Management] (IA)

 It SHOULD regularly be assessed how powerful and effective the emergency management system is.
 As a basis SHOULD measure and evaluation criteria, such.
 B. Key performance indicators (Key Performance Indicators) are defined.
 These measured values ​​SHOULD be determined regularly and compared with the previous year's values.
-If the values ​​differ negatively, the causes SHOULD be determined and improvement measures defined.
+If the values ​​deviate negatively, the causes SHOULD be determined and improvement measures defined.
 The results of the evaluation SHOULD be reported to the management.

 The management SOLLTE decide with which measures the emergency management should be further developed.
 All decisions of the management level SHOULD be documented and the previous records updated.